PingrisAlexis/Kasa/README.md

-# PingrisAlexis_11_28012022
+# Project 6/9 Front End Developer Path

-## Project 11 Front-End OpenClassrooms - Develop a web application with React and React Router.
+## Develop a web application with React and React Router.

 ### Specifications: